chapel-lang/sphinxcontrib-chapeldomain/README.rst

 Release
 -------

-x.
+#.
 Test and commit changes
-x.
+#.
 Merge your changes
-x.
+#.
 Go to main page for repo
-x.
+#.
 Click “Releases” on right side of screen
-x.
+#.
 Click “Draft a new release” button on top of screen
-x.
+#.
 For the tag, make a new tag with the new version number
-x.
-You can generate the release notes via the “generate release notes” button, comparing against the most recent release.
+#.
+You can generate the release notes via the “generate release notes” button,
+   comparing against the most recent release.
 This will autofill in the details for you
-x.
+#.
 Click “Publish release”
     - This will trigger the workflow to push a new release to PyPI, assuming no problems have snuck into our release procedure since the last time it was run
-x.
-Open a PR bumping the version to the next version number so that we’re ready for the next change.
+#.
+Open a PR bumping the version to the next version number so that we’re ready
+   for the next change.
 This should always be the first PR in a new release (otherwise we’ll have build issues), so it should be straight-forward to figure out how to do this